Cotton Owens: 1968–1970

 The end of the 1960s saw the Cotton Owens Garage campaigning Dodges in a variety of form factors designed specifically for maximum performance at different tracks, including the Charger 500 and Charger Daytona that turned NASCAR racing on its head and forever changed the way aerodynamics would affect motorsports competition.
 Drivers of this era include "Leadfoot" Buddy Baker, Chargin' Charlie Glotzbach, Sam Posey, open-wheel star Al Unser, and fellow Spartanburg native James Hylton.
-Glotzbach served as the primary driver in 1968, with 19 starts and 1 victory at the Charlotte 500, as well as 9 Top Fives, 11 Top Tens, and 3 Pole Positions.
-Buddy Baker was the COG primary driver in 1969 and '70, with 29 starts, 1 Win, 13 Top Fives, 17 Top Tens, and 1 Pole Position.
+Glotzbach served as the primary driver in 1968, with 19 starts and one victory at the Charlotte 500, as well as nine top-fives, 11 top-tens, and three pole positions.
+Buddy Baker was the COG primary driver in 1969 and '70, with 29 starts, one win, 13 top-fives, 17 top-tens, and one pole position.

 Baker's lone win in a Cotton Owens Dodge was at the Darlington Southern 500 in 1970, a race which had eluded Cotton as a driver and owner for more than 20 years.
 On the Saturday night before the annual Labor Day classic, Owens was inducted into the Hall of Fame by the National Motorsports Press Association.

-Buddy's all-out style would cost him several notable races, including the 1969 Texas 500, but it served him well as he piloted the Chrysler Engineering blue Daytona #88 to a new closed-course record of better than 200 mph at Talladega on March 24, 1970.
+Baker's all-out style would cost him several notable races, including the 1969 Texas 500, but it served him well as he piloted the Chrysler Engineering blue Daytona No. 88 to a new closed-course record of better than 200 mph at Talladega on March 24, 1970.
 When the side glass was removed in late March 1970, no stock car ever went over 200 in a NASCAR sanctioned race in 1970.

 The August 1970 issue of Stock Car Racing Magazine reported that Lee Roy Yarborough ran one race lap in April 1970 at 199.mph.
 It was the end of an era, as restrictor plates would control the top speeds.